Comprehensive study of muon-catalyzed nuclear reaction processes in the $dt\mu$ molecule: INTRODUCTION

 \section{INTRODUCTION}

 In the mixture of deuterium (D) and tritium (T), an injected negatively charged muon ($\mu$) forms a muonic molecule with a deuteron ($d$) and a triton ($t$), namely, $dt\mu$.
 Since the mass of a muon is 207 times heavier than that of an electron, the nuclear wave funcitons of $d$ and $t$ overlap inside the $dt\mu$ molecule, which instantly results in an intramolecular nuclear fusion reaction $d + t \to $ \mbox{$\alpha + n + 17.6 \,{\rm MeV}$}.
 After this reaction, the muon \mbox{becomes} free and can \mbox{facilitate} another \mbox{fusion} reaction (Fig.~\ref{fig:cycle}).
-This cyclic reaction is called muon \mbox{catalyzed fusion ($\mu$CF).}
+This cyclic reaction is called muon \mbox{catalyzed fusion ($\mu$CF).} Among various isotopic species of muonic molecules ($pp\mu$, $pd\mu$, $dd\mu$, $dt\mu$ and $tt\mu$), the $dt\mu$ has attracted particular attention in $\mu$CF with the \mbox{expectation} that it may be exploited as a future energy source.

 The $\mu$CF has been dedicatedly studied since 1947~\cite{Frank1947,Sakharov1948}, and is reviewed in Refs.~\cite{Breunlich89,Ponomarev90,Froelich92,Nagamine98}.
-Among various isotopic species of muonic molecules ($pp\mu$, $pd\mu$, $dd\mu$, $dt\mu$ and $tt\mu$), the $dt\mu$ has attracted particular attention in $\mu$CF with the \mbox{expectation} that it may be exploited as a future energy source.

-Efficiency of the $\mu$CF has been discussed in the literature as following: As seen in Fig.~\ref{fig:cycle}, the muon emitted after the \mbox{$d$-$t$} fusion sticks to the $\alpha$ particle with a probability, $\omega_S^0$, and is lost from the cycle due to spending its lifetime ($\tau_\mu=2.2 \times 10^{-6}$s) as a coupled entity, although the muon is reactivated (stripped) with a probability $R$ during the collision of an $(\alpha \mu)^+$ ion with the D/T mixture.
+Efficiency of the $\mu$CF has been discussed in the literature as following: As seen in Fig.~\ref{fig:cycle}, the muon emitted after the \mbox{$d$-$t$} fusion sticks to the $\alpha$ particle with a probability, $\omega_S^0$, and is lost from the cycle due to spending its lifetime ($\tau_\mu=2.2 \times 10^{-6}$s) as a coupled entity, although the muon is reactivated (stripped) with a probability $R$ during the collision of an $(\alpha \mu)^+$ ion with the D-T mixture.
 The net loss-probability $\omega_S^{\rm eff}=\omega_S^0 (1-R)$ is called \mbox{{\it effective}} sticking probability, whereas $\omega_S^0$ is referred to as {\it initial} sticking probability.
-The number of fusion events, $Y_\mathrm{f}$, catalyzed by one muon is essentially represented as
+The number of fusion events, $Y_\mathrm{f}$, catalyzed by one muon is essentially represented as~\cite{Ponomarev90}

 where $\lambda_0=1/\tau_\mu=0.455\times10^6$ s$^{-1}$, $\lambda_c$ is a cycle rate, and $\phi$ is a target density relative to the liquid hydrogen ($4.25\times10^{22}$ atoms cm$^{-3}$).
 A typical parameter set of $\omega_S^{\rm eff}\sim0.5\%$~\cite{Ishida2001} and $\lambda_c\sim1.1\times10^8$ s$^{-1}$~\cite{Kawamura2003} at $\phi=1.25$ results in $Y_\mathrm{f}\sim120$, which produces $\sim \!
 2.1$ GeV per a muon.
 A literature reported $Y_\mathrm{f}\sim150$~\cite{Jones1986nature} which was the highest value known so far, and results in $\sim \!
 2.6$ GeV, whereas $\sim \!
 5$ GeV of energy is required to generate a muon in accelerator; the efficiency of $\mu$CF for energy production is approximately half that required to achieve a scientific break-even.
 If $\omega_S^{\rm eff}$ is omitted in Eq.~(\ref{eq:cycle-rate}), $Y_\mathrm{f}\sim \!
 300$ cycles is obtained.
 On the other hand, if we omit $\lambda_0/\lambda_c\phi$ from Eq.~(\ref{eq:cycle-rate}), we have $Y_\mathrm{f}\sim \!
 200$.
 Therefore, the low \mbox{efficiency} of the $\mu$CF comes from both parameters of $\omega_S^{\rm eff}$ and $\lambda_c$; it is desirable to examine $\omega_S^0$, $R$ and $\lambda_c$ carefully.